Termonfeckin

-Termonfeckin or Termonfechin is a small village and townland in County Louth, Ireland.
+Termonfeckin or Termonfechin is a town and townland in County Louth, Ireland.
 It is within a civil parish of the same name, and is 8 km north-east of Drogheda.
-The population of the village almost quadrupled in the period between the 1996 and 2022 census, growing from 530 to 1,983 inhabitants.
+The population of Termonfeckin almost quadrupled in the period between the 1996 and 2022 census, growing from 530 to 1,983 inhabitants.

 History

-Tradition suggests that a medieval monastery was founded in the village by Saint Feichin of Fore in the 7th century.
+Tradition suggests that a medieval monastery was founded in the area by Saint Feichin of Fore in the 7th century.
 The monastic settlement was plundered by Vikings in 1013 and by the clan Ui-Crichan of Farney in 1025.
 The monastery was plundered again a century later (in 1149) by raiders from Bregia (Meath).

 The village gained ecclesiastical importance in the late 12th century when an Augustinian monastery was founded in the village.
 A convent of nuns, also of the Augustinian order, was established shortly afterwards and while the monastery didn't survive, the convent flourished in Termonfeckin up until its eventual closure in 1540, following the Reformation of Henry VIII.

 In medieval times it was a royal manor, possession of which might be granted to Crown servants in good standing, as in 1361.